 Once you get your materials, it’s time to start cleaning.
 Naturally, your windshield has two sides: the exterior (outside) and the interior (inside).
 Start your windshield cleaning on the exterior.

 To start, lift up your windshield wipers to give yourself access to every inch of glass.
 Leave them up for the entire time you spend cleaning the exterior.
 Since it’s hard to reach across the length of your vehicle, start by spraying the glass cleaner on one side of the windshield.
-When wiping the cleaner with your microfiber cloth, use the top-down approach.
+According to this website when wiping the cleaner with your microfiber cloth, use the top-down approach. .
 While holding the cloth, place against the glass at the windshield’s highest point and wipe straight down.
 Repeat this process, each time wiping a section of glass directly next to last, working your way closer to yourself and the edge of the windshield.